solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 The goal is to find the price of milk at which Organic Feed and vinegar profit (0 mil/h here) match.
 Here's how this would look like on Bdodae.
 I'm using 600 cooking mastery in the clip, which slightly increases the proc rate on Organic Feed (See the Mastery tab in the [imperial sheet](https://docs.google.com/spreadsheets/d/1D7mFcXYFm4BUS_MKxTvgBY2lXkGtwWqn2AW91ntUvzE/edit#gid=1519713712) for details on proc rates with mastery).
 On 1k crafts, we used 5k meat and created a profit of 81.8m.
 This leads to a true value of `81.8m / 5k = 16.3k`.

 If the profit on the alternative activity (vinegar) was more than 0 mil/h, we'd have to subtract the profit of 1428 vinegar crafts from the 81.8m before dividing by the number of meat (1428 is the total main+sub crafts for needed for the 81.8mil - displayed to the left of the cooking utensil cost).
+Say that vinegar was `10 mil/h` (or roughly 1.1k profit per craft at 9k crafts per hour).
+Now the true value of meat would be `(81.8m - 1428 * 1.1k) / 5k = 80.2mil / 5k = 16k`.
+The cost of time is not a huge deal here but for players who value their cooking time at `100+ mil/h` it's definitely something to keep in mind.

 {% include youtube.html id="NW7y-5O5Dqs" %}